sbkashif/sbkashif.github.io/about.md

-My background is in chemical engineering, with a strong inclination towards computer simulations.
-The particular thing that fascinates me about computer simulations is the extent of control in studying the role of different parameters in a system  – independently, combined, and everything in between.
+My educational background is in chemical engineering, with specialized expertise at the intersection of molecular simulations, software development and machine learning.

-My ideal work profile would be at the intersection of molecular simulations, machine learning, and software development, focusing on challenging polymer science and/or biophysics problems.
+For my Ph.D. dissertation, I studied fouling mechanism and selectivity of polyamide membranes using molecular simulations coupled with advanced sampling.
+Prior to molecular simulation studies, I developed a generalized python tool to generate initial configurations for molecular simulations of polymer systems.
+Later, I utilized machine learning models for rapid exploration of design spacce in developing fouling-resistant membranes.

-For my Ph.D. dissertation, I am studying the solute rejection mechanism in polyamide membranes using molecular simulations coupled with advanced sampling.
-My work will eventually help in designing membranes with better water-ion selectivity.
-I am also planning to expand on studying ion-ion selectivity in the future.
-In another project, I am developing an open-source Python package for generating the starting structure of amorphous polymers to do molecular simulations.
+I am currently looking for opportunities requiring expertise in studying polymeric and biomolecular systems using computational tools.
+I am also interested in developing software tools for scientific research.

-I like listening to music, reading, and taking long walks in the neighborhood.
+Outside work, I like listening to music, watching soccer and cricket, reading, and taking long walks in the neighborhood.